 5:30pm Stations of the Cross

-Beginning March 7 at 5pm, gather for a Healing Prayer service.
+Fridays March 7 - April 11 at 5pm, gather for a Healing Prayer service.
 This service is a time when we can lift up our prayers and concerns in a space of hope and comfort.
 At 5:30pm, walk the Stations of the Cross, remembering Jesus’ love and sacrifice.
 This Lent, set aside time each Friday to come, pray, and find strength.
 All are welcome.

 Lenten Quiet Day